PEOPLE |

 Yi Deng Yi earned his PhD in 2012 from Princeton, where he studied the mechanical properties of the cell walls of individual, living bacteria and developed new techniques for live-cell imaging using fluorescence and force probes.
 In the Asbury Lab, Yi investigated the role of mechanics in kinetochore checkpoint signaling, and studyied the architecture of the kinetochore.
 In 2016, Yi began working as a Scientist, Imaging Genomic Systems, at Nanostring Technologies, in Seattle. |

 Erik Yusko Erik earned his bachelor’s in Biomedical Engineering from the “other UW”, the University of Wisconsin, in 2007.
-He then joined Michael Mayer’s group at the University of Michigan, where he showed that nanopore-based resistive pulse sensing can be used to measure the size, charge, shape, dipole moment, and rotational diffusion coefficient of individual proteins.
+He then joined Michael Mayer’s group, then at the University of Michigan, where he showed that nanopore-based resistive pulse sensing can be used to measure the size, charge, shape, dipole moment, and rotational diffusion coefficient of individual proteins.
 He earned his PhD in 2012 and joined the Asbury lab in early 2013, where he studied the mechanical properties of centrosome-microtubule attachments and their regulation.
 Erik joined Adaptive Biotechnologies in 2016 as a Scientist, Computational Biologist. |

 Emily Mazanka Emily earned her bachelor's in Biology from Oakland University, near her hometown in southeastern Michigan.
 She then went on to complete her PhD in Cell Biology from Northwestern University, studying cell fate and asymmetry in the lab of Eric Weiss.
 She joined Trisha Davis' lab in the fall of 2010, where she worked on reconstituting protein sub-complexes of the central-outer kinetochore interface and studied their functions using single molecule techniques.
-In 2015, Emily began as a Clinical Genomics Research Associate at Partners Healthcare, in Cambridge MA. |
+In 2015, Emily began as a Clinical Genomics Research Associate at Partners Healthcare in Cambridge MA. |

 Jonathan Driver Jonathan is originally from Houston, TX.
 He earned his bachelor's in chemistry from Rice University in 2006.
 He then joined Rice's department of bioengineering to study the biophysics of transport by multiple microtubule motors with Michael Diehl, earning his PhD in December 2011.
 In late 2011 he joined the Asbury lab, where he studied kinetochore structure-function and phosphoregulation.
 In 2015, Jonathan enrolled in the Petroleum Engineering program at the University of Texas, Austin, one of the top programs in the country. |